 We report a surprisingly low rate of replication between two large genetic analyses of complex traits in mice.
 Using a harmonized set of phenotypes and genotypes from the same population of outbred of mice, obtained from the same commercial breeder, replication rates were on average 47%.
 We explored a number of explanations for this finding, as discussed below.

 The result is not simply an artifact of the way we defined replication.
 We chose a relatively simple definition of replication: that the P-value of replication locus should be less than 5% and the effect was in the same direction.
 This strategy is appealing for being easily understood, and is in-line with common definitions of replication.
-Applying a Bayesian replication factor did not substantially alter the number of loci for which we evidence for replication
+Applying a Bayesian replication factor did not substantially alter the number of loci for which we evidence for replication.

 We expected the extent to which QTLs replicated to be explained in part by differences between phenotypes.
 Variation in the way phenotypes were assessed might mean that equally heritable phenotypes would arise from different loci.
 In fact we found little evidence that phenotypic differences were to blame.
 Replication rates in phenotypes assessed by the same group of investigators using the same protocol were not significantly different from replication rates observed in phenotypes measures independently in the two laboratories.
 When we carried out a within cohort replication the rates were similar to between cohort replication (52% compared to 55% in the comparison between OX male mice and UC).
 Genetic correlations between phenotypes were high, also making it less likely that measurement differences contribute.
 While we cannot exclude the contribution of phenotypic differences, we believe that contribution to be small.

-One important reason for the low replication rates is the operation of inner’s curse, that is the over-estimated effect size obtained from the discovery sample This results in over-optimistic estimates of power and thus in falsely high expectations of replication success.
-When we applied a corrected effect size estimate, obtained from a joint analysis, then the expected number of replicated loci fell closer to the number observed
+One important reason for the low replication rates is the operation of “winner’s curse”, that is the over-estimated effect size obtained from the discovery sample.
+This results in over-optimistic estimates of power and thus in falsely high expectations of replication success.
+When we applied a corrected effect size estimate, obtained from a joint analysis, then the expected number of replicated loci fell closer to the number observed, but still did not fully account for the low replication rates.

-We some evidence . distribution of replication P-values that were than 0.05 was not uniformincluding replication P-values from discovery FDRs up to 0.5, the deviation from uniformity continued to be significant (indeed became more significant), indicating the presence of additional true signal.
-We drew the same conclusion from the relatively poor correlation between Bayes factors and the discovery P-values These observations indicate that it would be incorrect to simply discard “non-replicated” loci.
+Failure to replicate does not mean the loci are not true findings.
+We found some evidence that the non-replicated loci contain true signals.
+The distribution of replication P-values that were more than 0.05 was not uniform, and including replication P-values from discovery FDRs up to 0.5, the deviation from uniformity continued to be significant (indeed became more significant), indicating the presence of additional true signal.
+We drew the same conclusion from the relatively poor correlation between Bayes factors and the discovery P-values.
+These observations indicate that it would be incorrect to simply discard “non-replicated” loci.

 But what of the need to obtain robustly identified loci, whose association is not in doubt?
 Our findings make the following relevant points.
 We noted that a 100% replication rate for loci with a discovery logP greater than 8.5.
 Simply setting a high enough discovery threshold will ensure a robust finding.
 Because of the difficulties in accurately assessing effect sizes, establishing this threshold is likely to need the sort of empirical justification we have provided in this paper.
 Similar arguments led physicists to insist on a five sigma threshold for declaring a finding significant.